Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 For a Bull Call Spread, you need to

-1. Buy Bank Nifty calls at a specific strike price (let say Bank Nifty JUL 22100 CE, and
+1. Buy Bank Nifty calls at a specific strike price (let say, Bank Nifty JAN 43500 CE, and

 With a bull call position, you are locking your upside (profits) and downside (losses) till you hold the position.